 How to Save Money?

 I found Japan to be very affordable.
 Maybe that’s because everyone tried to tell me how expensive it is, so my expectations were inflated!
 Tokyo was definitely more expensive than the other places I visited, but overall, Japan was not too expensive for a solo traveler.
-Check out the local grocery store instead of eating out, get a JR Pass if you’re planning to visit multiple cities, and walk within the cities you visit!
+Check out the local grocery store instead of eating out, definitely get a JR Pass if you’re planning to visit multiple cities, and walk within the cities you visit!

 Get more: Top 12 Experiences to Have in Japan